Salesforce: 2025 layoffs and CEO declarations

+2026 AI-focused workforce reductions

+In February 2026, Salesforce initiated a new round of layoffs affecting approximately 1,000 employees across its marketing, product management, and data analytics departments.
+The cuts reportedly included staff from the Agentforce AI product team, the department responsible for the company's pivot to autonomous agents.

+2026 company kickoff and ICE controversy

+During Salesforce's annual company kickoff in February 2026, CEO Marc Benioff made a series of jokes regarding U.S. Immigration and Customs Enforcement (ICE).
+During a keynote address, Benioff asked international employees to stand and then quipped that "ICE agents were in the back of the room to keep tabs on them."

+The comments caused widespread outrage on internal Slack channels, with employees circulating a letter demanding the company denounce ICE and halt the sale of Agentforce infrastructure to the agency.
+The incident led to a public rebuke from co-founder Parker Harris, who stated he was "not OK" with the remarks.
+In March 2026, company president Robin Washington held a town hall to address "internal tensions" and the resulting leaks to the press regarding the incident.

 Salesforce Ventures

 In 2009, Salesforce began investing in startups.
-These investments became Salesforce Ventures, headed by John Somorjai In September 2014, SFV set up Salesforce1 Fund, aimed at start-ups creating applications primarily for mobile phones.
+These investments became Salesforce Ventures, headed by John Somorjai.
+In September 2014, SFV set up Salesforce1 Fund, aimed at start-ups creating applications primarily for mobile phones.
 In December 2018, Salesforce Ventures announced the launch of the Japan Trailblazer Fund, focused on Japanese startups.

 In August 2018, Salesforce Ventures reported investments totaling over $1 billion in 275 companies, including CloudCraze (e-commerce), Figure Eight (artificial intelligence), Forter (online fraud prevention), and FinancialForce (automation software).
 In 2019, SFV's five largest investments—Domo (data-visualization software), SurveyMonkey (online survey software), Twilio (cloud-communication), Dropbox (cloud storage), and DocuSign (secure e-signature company)—accounted for nearly half of its portfolio.
-In 2021, Salesforce announced that its investments had resulted in $2.17 Billion annual gain.
-In June 2023 Salesforce increased the size of its Generative AI Fund for startups from $250 million to $500 million, and in September 2024 to $1 billion.
+In 2021, Salesforce announced that its investments had resulted in a $2.17 billion annual gain.
+In June 2023, Salesforce increased the size of its Generative AI Fund for startups from $250 million to $500 million, and in September 2024 to $1 billion.

-To date, Salesforce Venture has invested $5 billion in companies based in 27 different countries.
+As of September 2024, Salesforce Ventures has invested $5 billion in companies based in 27 different countries.